-The reading-writing connection is HUGE, but for many students, writing is a REAL struggle.
-Kids get stuck with coming up with ideas, may work at a slower pace, may be unwilling to attempt when the writing not “right”, or may have real struggles with connecting oral words to print (spelling).
-Because of these barriers, we KNOW that consistent writing instruction and practice is critical.
-Today, I am joining in with my literacy friends at The Reading Crew to share suggestions of classroom routines that will help you and your students develop a love of writing.
+The reading-writing connection is significant in a student’s literacy development.
+For many students, writing is a REAL struggle.
+Kids have difficulty with generating ideas or work at a slower pace.
+Some may be unwilling to attempt when their work is not “right”, or may have real struggles with connecting oral words to print (spelling).
+Because of these barriers, we KNOW that consistent instruction and practice is critical.
+In this post, we’ll discuss suggestions of classroom routines that will help you and your students develop a love of writing.

 Keep Balance in Your Writing Program

-To begin, it’s important to understand that writing can and should be infused throughout the curriculum, but simply including it in all subject areas isn’t enough either.
+To begin, it’s important to understand that writing can and should be infused throughout the curriculum.
+However, simply including it in all subject areas isn’t enough either.
 Consider this diagram.
-If you think about your total day, you can probably “check the box” on informal writing easily with journaling, graphic organizers, exit tickets, and writing in response to reading.
-However, it’s also important to use varied assignments (genres) in order to teach writing structures AND use process writing to finely tune writing skills.
+If you think about your total day, you can probably “check the box” on informal writing easily with journaling, graphic organizers, exit tickets, and reading response activities.
+However, it’s also important to use varied assignments (genres) in order to teach structures AND use process writing to finely tune skills.

 Organize Writer’s Notebooks